robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 compared to winter as well as spatially heterogeneous in winter because the distribution of craters on the landscape varies meaning that access to vegetation in winter is highly variable for caribou.
-We therefore partitioned data into two discrete seasons: summer (DATES) and winter (DATES) based on caribou socioecology (Peignier et al. 2019).
+We therefore partitioned data into two discrete seasons: summer (DATES) and winter (1 January – 16 March) based on caribou socioecology (Peignier et al. 2019).

 ### Caribou location data

-We used GPS location data collected from Fogo Island caribou in winter 2018 (1 January – 16 March).
+We used GPS location data collected from Fogo Island caribou in 2018.
 Adult female caribou were immobilized and fitted with global positioning system (GPS) collars (Lotek Wireless Inc., Newmarket, ON, Canada, GPS4400M collars, 1,250 g) as described by Schaefer and Mahoney (2013).
 Collars were programmed to collect location fixes every 2 hours.
 Prior to analyses, we subset GPS fixes into a discrete removed all erroneous and outlier GPS fixes following Bjørneraas et al. (2010).
 We did not collar all female caribou in the herd; however, we assumed that our sample of collared animals was random.

 ### Landscape data and habitat classification

 Landscape classification data were provided by the Newfoundland and Labrador Wildlife Division.
-Available landcover classification included nine habitat types, which we distilled into two broad categories: open and closed habitat types.
-Open habitat consisted of lichen, wetland, rocky barrens, frozen lakes, and anthropogenic habitat types, while closed habitat consisted of coniferous forest, conifer scrub, broadleaf forest, and mixed-wood forest habitat types.
+Available landcover classification included nine habitat types at 30 x 30m resolution.
+We distilled the landcover types into three broad categories: foraging habitat, open habitat, and closed habitat.
+Foraging habitat consisted of lichen habitat, open habitat consisted of wetland, rocky barrens, and anthropogenic habitat types, while closed habitat consisted of coniferous forest, conifer scrub, broadleaf forest, and mixed-wood forest habitat types.
+Water habitat was excluded from all subsequent analyses.

-### Generating multilayer social networks
+### Caribou multilayer social networks

+#### Network types and construction (defining layers for the multilayer network)

+We generated seasonal multilayer social networks consisting of habitat-specific monolayers.
+Each layer was the social association network generated in one of three habitat types (lichen, open, and closed).
+Briefly, all GPS relocations were assigned to the corresponding habitat type and proximity-based social network layers were generated using the R package spatsoc (Robitaille et al. 2019) in *R version* (R CITATION).

-We used R package spatsoc (Robitaille et al. 2019) in *R version* (R CITATION) to generate proximity-based social network layers from GPS telemetry data (see above).
-We generated monolayer association networks for caribou in each habitat and season based on proximity of GPS fixes for individual caribou: we assumed association between two individuals if simultaneous GPS fixes (i.e., recorded within 5 minutes of each other) were within 50 m of one another (Lesmerises et al. 2018).
-We represented individuals in our networks by nodes and associations between individuals were represented by edges.
+We generated monolayer association networks for caribou for each habitat-by-season combination based on proximity of GPS fixes for individual caribou: we assumed association between two individuals if simultaneous GPS fixes (i.e., recorded within 5 minutes of each other) were within 50 m of one another (Lesmerises et al. 2018).
+In all networks, nodes represented individuals, intralayer edges represented associations between individuals in a given habitat type, and interlayer edges represented **XXXX \[ALEC??\]**.

 We applied the ‘chain rule’, where each discrete spatiotemporal GPS fix was buffered by 50 m and we considered individuals in the same group if